 Chris will come to your home and perform your favorites from his repertoire.
 He has his own sound system (so, no rental costs for you!); but for most small and intimate events he can sing and play without amplification.

 What’s the cost?
 As the father of a pre-teen girl who goes through shoes like chewing gum, Chris will consider any reasonable offer.
 Bear in mind he has to come out ahead after covering his travel expenses and such.
 Weekend days and nights will tend to run higher.
 He drives most places and doesn’t require expensive lodging, so travel is usually quite reasonable.
 Depending on the circumstances, you might consider charging admission or asking for a free will donation.
 When everyone gives just a little, there’s no need for the hosts to give a lot!

 If hosting a Chris Vallillo House Concert interests you, please contact me: email@example.com or by phone at 309-833-4838, and we’ll kick around the options!

 In addition to concert and festival performances, Chris has a number of specialized programs:

 New for 2014: Songs of the Civil Rights Movement

-From “We Shall Overcome” to “Blowin in the Wind”, music played an vital role in the civil rights movement both as an inspirational rallying point for the Freedom Riders and as a way to spread the message of equality and justice.
+From “We Shall Overcome” to “This Little Light of Mine”, music played an vital role in the civil rights movement both as an inspirational rallying point for the Freedom Riders and as a way to spread the message of equality and justice.
 Both old and new songs of the era spoke of the yearning for freedom, the struggle and the determination to win freedom in a way that engaged and energized the movement and the nation.
-In a show originally created for the Illinois Humanities Council, award winning Illinois folksinger Chris Vallillo performs pivotal songs from the music that inspired and sustained this landmark movement and discusses the impact of music to this most important social cause.
+In a show originally created for the Illinois Humanities Council, award winning Illinois folksinger Chris Vallillo performs pivotal songs from the music that inspired and sustained this landmark movement and discusses the impact of music to our nations most important social cause.